Updated: 8th February 2021

 Threatening phone calls or other intimidating tactics may ensue if your suppliers fail to recover their debts.
 Here are a few tips for dealing with supplier pressure of this nature:

 You may be able to agree extended payment terms with suppliers, providing the time needed to regain control of company finances.
-If not, and the supplier is intent on taking the matter further, the influence of a professional Insolvency Practitioner might sway the situation in your favour, providing the supplier with more confidence in the company’s ability to pay over the longer term.
+If not, and the supplier is intent on taking the matter further, the influence of an Insolvency Practitioner might sway the situation in your favour, providing the supplier with more confidence in the company’s ability to pay over the longer term.

 Taking out a Company Voluntary Arrangement (CVA) may be an option.
 This would halt any legal action planned by your creditors, and formalise arrangements to consolidate debts into a single monthly payment.
 Interest and charges on the monies owed would also be frozen if a CVA was taken out, and as long as the terms are met each month your suppliers would be unable to take any further action.